-Prior to MySQL 8.0.19, loadable functions take no account of the character set or collation of string arguments or return values.
+By default, loadable functions take no account of the character set or collation of string arguments or return values.
 In effect, string arguments and return values are treated as binary strings, with the implication that only string arguments containing single-byte characters can be handled reliably.

-As of MySQL 8.0.19, loadable function behavior is still the same by default, but the interface for writing loadable functions has been extended to enable loadable functions to determine the character set and collation of string arguments, and to return strings that have a particular character set and collation.
+In MySQL 9.3 the interface for writing loadable functions enables loadable functions to determine the character set and collation of string arguments, and to return strings that have a particular character set and collation.
 These capabilities are optional for loadable function writers, who may take advantage of them as desired.

-Of the loadable functions distributed with MySQL, those associated with the following features and extensions have been modified to take advantage of the character-set capabilities: MySQL Enterprise Audit, MySQL Enterprise Firewall, MySQL Enterprise Data Masking and De-Identification, MySQL Keyring (the general-purpose keyring loadable functions only, not those specific to particular keyring plugins), and Group Replication.
-The modification applies only where it make sense.
+Of the loadable functions distributed with MySQL, those associated with the following features and extensions take advantage of these character-set capabilities: MySQL Enterprise Audit, MySQL Enterprise Firewall, MySQL Enterprise Data Masking and De-Identification, MySQL Keyring (the general-purpose keyring loadable functions only, not those specific to particular keyring plugins), and Group Replication.
+This applies only where it make sense.
 For example, a loadable function that returns encrypted data is intended to return a binary string, not a character string.